 If you are introverted or new to your neighborhood, connecting with people might be harder for you than for more outgoing folks, but the extra effort will be so worth it!

-If you don’t have a lot of contacts, try offering to do open houses for other agents or run a workshop series in a local venue.
+If you don’t have a lot of contacts, try offering to do open houses for other agents or run a workshop series in a local venue or attend real estate agent networking events.
+Most new agents don’t understand the importance of networking in real estate.
 Also, find ways to get involved in your community.
 Not only does it feel good to contribute, but you’ll have fun, learn a lot about the area, and increase your sphere of influence.

 It’s important to connect with potential clients but it’s also essential to get to know other professionals.
 Start by connecting with other realtors.
 Make it your goal to foster a spirit of cooperation over competition.